BIP Biological Image Processing

 The pipeline can then be run by invoking the pipeline operator:

-bip pipeline process.pipeline image.tif
+bip pipeline process.bip image.tif

 When running a pipeline, the name of the output file is built by concatenating the input image filename with the basename of the pipeline file (image-process.tif in the example).